-Based on member feedback, we are in the process of redesigning our Resource Library, as well as working on an improved search feature.
+Based on member feedback, we are in the process of redesigning our Resource Center, as well as working on an improved search feature.
 In the meantime, if you need assistance finding a resource or would like to discuss an issue with a member of the legal team, please contact us at IAALegalTeam@investmentadviser.org.

 The IAA submitted a comment letter to the SEC requesting that the agency withdraw its proposed rules regarding potential conflicts of interest associated with the use of predictive data analytics and other technologies by advisers in investor interactions.